benjaws/LMStudioWebUI/README.md

 ```

 `SERVER_URL` is required and should point to your LM Studio server. `AUTH_TOKEN` is optional and may be left blank if the server does not require authentication.

+## Long-term Chat Memory

+Run the optional Node.js server to store chats in a local SQLite database.

+1. Install dependencies with `npm install`.
+2. Start the server using `npm start`.
+3. Open [http://localhost:3000](http://localhost:3000) in your browser.

+Chats are persisted in the `chats.db` file and loaded automatically when the page opens.